 Preheat the oven to 350 degrees and grease an 8x8-inch baking pan.

-In a small bowl, combine the milk, eggs, oil, and butter and mix well.
+In a small bowl, combine the milk, eggs, oil, and butter.
+Mix well.
 Add to the flour mixture and stir just until blended.
 Do not overmix.

 Pour the batter into the prepared pan and bake for 35 minutes.
-The corn bread is done when the edges are lightly browned and a toothpick inserted in the center comes out clean.
+The corn bread is done when the edges are lightly browned and a toothpick comes out with a little crumb.

 Serve with butter, honey butter or maple butter.